williamareynolds/ts-cat/README.md

 A static-land and fantasy-land compliant library containing interfaces for common type-classes and common instances of them.

+This library is currently in very active development.
+Be aware that changes will be frequent, but that breaking changes will always incur a major version change.

 ## Documentation

 [Theory and Usage][theory-doc]